The Complete Guide to Driver-Assistance Technologies

 Speed-limit assist: With adaptive cruise control active, the vehicle monitors the posted limit and adjusts your speed to match it.
 Some speed-limit assists can also be set to drive at a preselected offset, such as 5 mph above or below the posted speed.

-Traffic-jam assistance: Many adaptive cruise control systems allow for stop-and-go operation (also known as low-speed follow or traffic-jam assist), meaning that even if heavy traffic causes ACC to bring your car to a halt, the system will remain active and accelerate (and brake) when the vehicle ahead of you does.
-Less-advanced ACC systems time out after coming to a stop or require the driver to confirm when to move again.
+Traffic-jam assistance: Many adaptive cruise control systems allow for stop-and-go operation (also known as low-speed follow or traffic-jam assist), meaning that even if heavy traffic causes adaptive cruise control to bring your car to a halt, the system will remain active and accelerate (and brake) when the vehicle ahead of you does.
+Less advanced ACC systems time out after coming to a stop or require the driver to confirm when to move again.

 Traffic-light and traffic-sign recognition: While not always bundled together, traffic-light and traffic-sign recognition work very much the same way.
 A forward-facing camera reads the signal or sign and displays it in the digital instrument cluster.
 It comes in handy when you miss the posted speed limit or a school-zone sign.
-Tesla uses this tech to bolster its Full Self-Driving package, which not only reads traffic lights and signs, but reacts to them.
+Tesla uses this tech to bolster its Full Self-Driving package, which not only reads traffic lights and signs but can react to them.

 Trailer backup assist: To make maneuvering a trailer easy, a camera displays your progress, and you can adjust the direction of the trailer by simply turning a knob.
 The truck will then manage the steering wheel as you work the pedals.